jzills/Serilog.Sinks.AspNetCore.App.SignalR/samples/Mvc/README.md

         .configureLogging(signalR.LogLevel.Debug)
         .build();

-The client `Hub` connection registers the `ReceiveMessage` event and appends messages sent by the SignalR `Hub`.
+The client `Hub` connection registers the `ReceiveEvent` event and appends messages sent by the SignalR `Hub`.
 The `Hub` is essentially a proxy that the Serilog sink communicates through.

     hub.on("ReceiveEvent", (message, event) => {
         const tr = document.createElement("tr");